Matroids over a ring: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:definition} we give the basic definitions for matroids over a commutative ring, including realizability, and we explain how they generalize the classical ones.

-In Section~\ref{sec:duality}, we establish the existence (Definition~\ref{def:dual}, Proposition~\ref{p:dual}) and the properties of the dual of a matroid over a Dedekind domain or over a local ring (of arbitrary dimension).
-The former case, of Dedekind domains, is the one we focus primarily on thereafter, and we review the properties of such rings in Section~\ref{sec:Dedekind}.
+In Section~\ref{sec:duality}, we establish the existence (Definition~\ref{def:dual}, Proposition~\ref{p:dual}) and the properties of the dual of a matroid over a Dedekind domain.
+The case of Dedekind domains is the one we focus primarily on thereafter, and we review the properties of such rings in Section~\ref{sec:Dedekind}.

 In Section~\ref{sec:DVR} we develop the local theory, by proving a structure theorem for matroids over a DVR (Propositions \ref{p:DVR M1} and~\ref{p:DVR M2}).
 We show connections with the Hall algebra and with tropical geometry.
-A matroid over a DVR defines a point on each Dressian, one of the tropical analogues of the Grassmannian (Corollary~\ref{cor:valuated matroid}); this is equivalent by definition to being a valuated matroid.
-We conjecture that in fact such a matroid defines a point on the corresponding analogue of the full flag variety (Conjecture~\ref{conj:DVR exchange}).
+A matroid over a DVR defines a point on each Dressian, one of the tropical analogues of the Grassmannian; this is equivalent by definition to being a valuated matroid.
+In fact, such a matroid defines a point on the corresponding analogue of the full flag variety (Corollary~\ref{conj:DVR exchange}).

 The global theory is developed is Section~\ref{sec:global}.
 We describe the structure of a matroid over a Dedekind ring~$R$ in terms of that of all its localizations, whose structure was completely described in the previous section, plus some global information coming from the Picard group of~$R$ (Propositions \ref{p:Dedekind M1} and~\ref{p:Dedekind M2}).
 This also explains the connection between matroids over $\mathbb{Z}$ and quasi-arithmetic matroids (Corollary \ref{c:arithmetic}).